Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers: Plot

 The five protagonists and their captor then travel to the African savannas where the boys and their pets gain the trust of some cavemen who inhabit the surrounding jungles.
-The cavemen are taught English through drawings and subsequently, the boys make the world's first comic book (which involves drawings of traps working on Tippy).
-The Neanderthals, inspired by the book, then set traps for Tippy and defeat him.
+The cavemen are taught English through drawings and subsequently, the boys make the world's first comic book.
+The Neanderthals, inspired by the comic, then set traps for Tippy and defeat him.
 He then sets off his freeze ray (which has been tampered with by his younger twin so that it could not be turned off), and the Goosy-Grow 4000 enlarges the ice which appears to make Crackers' condition deteriorate and causes the Ice Age (and freezing Tippy himself).

 George and Harold are then transported to the future by Slightly Younger Tiny Tippy, who is now gigantic, thanks to the Goosy-Grow 4000.
 But it turns out they are now teachers at Jerome Horwitz Elementary, and Mr. Krupp is an old man.
 After getting rid of their evil future selves by vowing never to take life seriously, they snap their fingers, turning both Mr. Krupps into Captain Underpants, and they beat up Slightly Younger Tiny Tippy, who afterward attempts to use his nuclear bomb to blow up the entire galaxy.
 After that, Crackers and Sulu decide to save the entire galaxy by sending Slightly Younger Tiny Tippy and themselves back to the time before the universe existed (13.7 billion years ago).
 The three are then killed by Slightly Younger Tiny Tippy's giant nuclear bomb and the universe is formed.
 It also turns out that Crackers had laid a brood of eggs (revealing Crackers to have been a female) and George, Harold, and the younger Captain Underpants all decide to take care of them.
-Suddenly, George's and Harold's nemesis, Melvin Sneedly, in a giant Robo-Squid, appears and captures George, Harold, Captain Underpants, and Crackers' eggs, taking them back to the past.
+Suddenly Melvin Sneedly, in a giant Robo-Squid, appears and captures George, Harold, Captain Underpants, and Crackers' eggs, taking them back to the past.